hmgu-itg/imputationserver-doc/docs/getting-started.md

 ### Reference Panel

 Our server offers genotype imputation from different reference panels.
-The most accurate and largest panel is **HRC (Version r1.1 2016)**.
 Please select one that fulfills your needs and supports the population of your input data:

 - 1000 Genomes Phase 3 (Version 5)
 - HapMap 2